 What about the villas in The Paddock?

-Luckily, the Paddock Villas are in a decent location.
-The Paddock features a pool that competes closely with the main feature pool.
-There is also the Paddock Grill, a quick service restaurant that has extended hours and delicious food nearby.
+Luckily, the Paddock Villas is in a decent location.
+The Paddock features a pool that competes closely with the main feature pool at Saratoga Springs Resort.
+The Paddock Grill is also a quick-service restaurant that has extended hours and delicious food nearby.
 The Paddock is close to the walkway to Disney Springs.
 The circled area is our room in building 61.

 We stayed in a one-bedroom with a king-size bed, a full kitchen with all necessary appliances and utensils, and a fold-out sofa.
 There is a pack-n-play and an ironing board in the closet.
-The Saratoga Springs Resort villa has decor like turn of the century Saratoga Springs, New York with a focus on horse racing.
+The Saratoga Springs Resort villa has decor like the turn of the century Saratoga Springs, New York, focusing on horse racing.

-Our son has autism and eating in our room is heaven sent.
-We love the Disney Vacation Club (DVC) because it affords us the ability to eat meals in our room with a full kitchen while staying on property so we can travel between places quickly.
-To us, the kitchen alone makes Saratoga Springs Resort good for autistic families.
+Our son has autism, and eating in our room is heaven-sent.
+We love the Disney Vacation Club (DVC) because it affords us the ability to eat meals in our room with a full kitchen while staying on property to travel between places quickly.
+To us, the kitchen alone makes Saratoga Springs Resort suitable for autistic families.

 We love using the kitchen so much that we like to maximize our savings and cater to our children’s special diets.
-I always make sure I have an active subscription to Amazon Prime before we go.
-If you’re not sure about the commitment, you can usually sign up for a free 30-day trial.
+I always make sure I have an active subscription to Amazon Prime before going.
+If you’re unsure about the commitment, you can usually sign up for a free 30-day trial.

 Amazon Prime allows you to send food ahead of time or order items within 48 hours or less.
 You also can use Amazon Prime Now which means you can get groceries within a few hours.
 Prime Pantry means you can order big boxes of food for cheap.